einarolafs/areas/README.md

 In order to run the project, simple run the following command:

 #### `npm start`

-Runs the app in the development mode.\
+This will build a static version of a react app that will then be served by the Express.js server.

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
-This will build a static version of a react app that will then be served by the Express.js server.

 ____